Advertiser Learning in Direct Advertising Markets: Introduction

-The data evidence patterns that are broadly consistent with learning, as advertisers initially try many sites before settling on a smaller number among which ad response tends to be the greatest.
-Our initial findings suggest advertisers are overly optimistic in their initial beliefs about the efficacy of advertising.
-The median advertiser's choices are consistent with an expected click through rate of 0.23\% when, in practice, the median CTR is .045\%.
-We infer from this that advertisers tend to choose the wrong publisher sites initially and overspend on them, while also raising the possibility that advertisers are overlooking sites that would have been a better match.
-By pooling information, the median advertiser in our estimation sample increases expected total spend by about \$671 (52.8\%) over six months, and generates an expected incremental \$2,756 (15.5\%) gain in value.
-This gain largely arises by ensuring advertisers can sort themselves into publisher sites that are a better match.
-Owing to this better match, the median publisher also obtains an expected \$9,618 (63.9\%) increase in revenue over six months (across the top 20 publishers in our data).
-Projecting these median effects across all advertisers and smaller publishers in the considered ad network would imply an overall welfare gain upper bound of around \$14,000,000, and presumably similar gains could accrue to other direct ad networks as well in related contexts such as retail media and online video.
+The data evidence patterns that are broadly consistent with learning, such as advertisers initially trying many sites before settling on a smaller number, and preferring to place additional ads at sites that previously generated relatively higher CTRs.
+Results from a structural model of advertiser demand suggest that advertisers are overly optimistic in their initial beliefs about the efficacy of advertising.
+The median advertiser's choices are consistent with an expected click through rate of 0.177\% when, in practice, the median CTR is 0.045\%.
+The finding suggests that advertisers often choose the wrong publisher sites initially and overspend on them, while also potentially overlooking sites that would have been a better match.
+With pooled information provided by the platform, the median advertiser in the estimation sample increases expected total spend by about $\$946$ (a $98.3\%$ increase over baseline spend) over six months, and generates an expected $\$3,621$ ($18.3\%$ over baseline) in incremental value; 95\% of advertisers see welfare gains.
+These welfare gains largely arise because pooling allows advertisers to sort themselves into better matching publisher sites.
+Owing to this better match, the median publisher (among the top 20 by revenue) obtains an expected \$13,558 ($77.7\%$) increase in revenue over six months.
+Hence, publishers and the ad network have an incentive to better inform advertisers about match.
+Projecting these median effects across all advertisers suggests an overall six-month welfare gain of approximately $\$7.5\mathrm{M}$.
+Presumably, qualitatively similar gains could accrue to other direct ad networks, as well as in related contexts such as retail media and online video.

 In what follows, we first overview the data and provide descriptive evidence of advertiser learning.
 We then outline an advertiser learning model, report the estimation results, detail the counterfactual analyses related to information sharing, and conclude with a summary of our findings and ideas for further research.